Amirutha/site/content/blog/semantic-parsing-in-your-browser.md

 Obviously, it's rather tedious to manually assign weights to each feature, even for a smaller feature set as our own.
 We should therefore devise some way of learning the weights automatically from training data rather than setting them ourselves.

-In [Bringing machine learning and compositional semantics together](https://web.stanford.edu/~cgpotts/manuscripts/liang-potts-semantics.pdf), Liang and Potts show us how we can use [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) to learn the weights in our scoring function.
+In [their (2015) paper](https://web.stanford.edu/~cgpotts/manuscripts/liang-potts-semantics.pdf), Liang and Potts show us how we can use [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) to learn the weights in our scoring function.
 We'll be using the methodology they outline in their paper, and while I won't cover it in detail, it's worth noting that they use the multiclass hinge loss objective and optimize their weights using stochastic gradient descent (SGD). i.e.

 TODO: Add Equation here
+      Talk about semantic & denotation loss functions (and how much data)

 TODO: Implement in tensorflow.js and brag about it

 The sandbox below lists out a number of training and test examples.
 Each example consists of a natural language input, its semantic representation and its denotation.
 Feel free to experiment and see how changes to the training and test examples affect the trained model's performance.
-Observe that the objective funtion can either optimize for semantic accuracy or denotation accuracy.

 TODO: Add Sandbox here